 Live Show At The Grandest Stage of Them All

-“It was the Valiant Brothers with Lou Albano as their manager versus Dean Ho and Tony Garea.
-There also was Nikolai Volkoff with manager Fred Blassie versus Bruno Sammartino and “Chief” Jay Strongbow in the main event.”
-June 24th, 1974 was the date and it’s still embedded in his memory and in his heart.
+"It was the Valiant Brothers with Lou Albano as their manager versus Dean Ho and Tony Garea.
+There also was Nikolai Volkoff with manager Fred Blassie versus Bruno Sammartino and "Chief" Jay Strongbow in the main event."
+June 24th, 1974, was the date, and it’s still embedded in his soul.
 He also frequented monthly shows at The Westchester County Center and Nassau Coliseum.

-Seeing these larger than life stars really enthralled Evan to no end and the mat game became his obsession.
-“I was just fascinated.
-In my head, it was the equivalent of Marvel and DC superheroes and supervillains and I started watching religiously.”
+Seeing these larger-than-life stars really enthralled Evan, and the mat game became his obsession.
+"I was just fascinated.
+In my head, it was the equivalent of Marvel and DC superheroes and supervillains, and I started watching religiously."
 He compares Nikolai Volkoff to a villain with superpowers when he’d come out and smash fruit with his bare hands.
-Later, Nikolai would become one of Evan’s closest friends and someone he would regularly work with.
-He remembers when Nikolai challenged him to an arm-wrestling contest one night.
-“I wasn’t even able to move him an inch, that’s how strong he was,” says Evan who is still astounded at how powerful the man that was billed from the USSR was.
+Later, Nikolai became one of Evan’s closest friends and someone he regularly worked with.
+He recalls when Nikolai challenged him to an arm-wrestling contest one night.
+"I wasn’t even able to move him an inch; that’s how strong he was," says Evan, who is still astounded at how powerful the man billed from the USSR was.

-Sammartino would’ve been the equivalent of perhaps a Superman character reportedly being able to once bench press 565 lbs.
-“Luscious” Johnny Valiant is another wrestler Evan considered a very good friend, so much so that Evan would later produce Valiant’s one-man comedy show: An Evening with Johnny Valiant.
-In a funny incident where Johnny V. was unable to make a date because of a family emergency, Nikolai Volkoff and real-life manager and actor Nikita Brezkikov stepped up and entertained a few dozen fans by telling jokes, some road stories and performing magic tricks to the delight of the small crowd at hand.
+Sammartino would’ve been the equivalent of a Superman character, reportedly being able to bench press 565 lbs.
+"Luscious" Johnny Valiant is another wrestler Evan considered a dear friend, so much so that Evan would later produce Valiant’s one-person comedy show: An Evening with Johnny Valiant.
+In a funny incident where Johnny V. was unable to make a date because of a family emergency, Nikolai Volkoff and real-life manager and actor Nikita Breznikov stepped up and entertained a few dozen fans by telling jokes, some road stories and performing magic tricks to the delight of the small crowd at hand.